SalvatorePreviti/spglsl/project/packages/spglsl/README.md

 The project is mostly C++, compiled to WASM with Emscripten and runnable in NodeJS.

+It removes spaces, does constant folding, mangle non exported names.

 Package is precompiled at https://www.npmjs.com/package/spglsl

 ## Installation